Suncorp-Metway: Actuarial Advances

-Other Suncorp business units are also realising the inherent value of the SAS software implementation and, as a result, new lines of communication between the actuarial department and these units are being established – and exploited.
-Marketing personnel, for example, have recognised the enormous benefits in using SAS software to analyse customer data to support more effective marketing activities.
+Other Suncorp business units are also realizing the inherent value of the SAS software implementation and, as a result, new lines of communication between the actuarial department and these units are being established – and used.
+Marketing personnel, for example, have recognized the enormous benefits in using SAS software to analyze customer data to support more effective marketing activities.
 Similarly, sales staff are gaining valuable information for product cross-selling opportunities.

 "It really boils down to SAS software being a business enabler," Pollack states.
 "We use half the amount of personnel resources as typically used in this type of environment, but gain results that are well beyond those of our competitors."

 Copyright © SAS Institute Inc. All Rights Reserved.

 Operate as one entity by bringing together disparate data systems after acquiring a competitor and adding millions of new policies.

 SAS software's cross-platform capabilities achieved that goal in a very short time with minimal personnel resources.

 “ It really boils down to SAS software being a business enabler.
 We use half the amount of personnel resources as typically used in this type of environment, but gain results that are well beyond those of our competitors. ”